 Devices are grouped into the categories feature, smart, and touch according to the capabilities of the devices to render a page.
 When the end-user accesses a mobile page, AEM detects the device and sends the representation that corresponds to its device group.

 To create a mobile site based on an existing standard site, create a live copy of the standard site.
-See Creating a Live Copy for Different Channels.
+See Creating Live Copies.

 AEM developers can create new device groups.
 See Creating Device Group Filters.